 Speaking to Harper’s BAZAAR U.S in 2016, Wang revealed that she does her best to usually lift weights every day, although she doesn’t overdo it.
 “Not much” she shared, “two pounds and three pounds.
 It takes me a total of five minutes.”

-Now, while some women often shy away from lifting weights due to fears over increased muscle mass, lifting weights is a great way to stay fit.
+Now, while some women often shy away from lifting weights due to fears of increased muscle mass, lifting weights is a great way to stay fit.
 It can help to tone the body, boost your metabolism, and even correct your posture.

 Additionally, if you look at her Instagram feed, you will also see that Wang is an avid cyclist, both in and outside the house.
 No wonder she looks so good as regular cycling can help to increase your flexibility, improve your joint mobility, strengthen your bones, and even encourage fat loss.